angelomarcelino/credit-card-fraud-ml-project/README.md

 eb open

 This command will open a web browser with the base URL of the deployed application.
 Append /predict to the base URL to access the endpoint, which you can use in the predict-test.ipynb notebook to test the service.

+There is a clip in the videos folder that shows an interaction with the service deployed to AWS Elastic Beanstalk